GingerBreadInc/GPIOWebInterface/README.md

 Raspberry Pi webserver to control GPIO using Node.JS

 ## Description
-This is a Hobby-Project to easy switch the GPIOs on a Raspberry Pi by browser, without knowing of scripting like python or similar.<br>
-It is customizable and you can use it as WebApp (tested with iOS) or tradtional Browser.<br>
-You can simple add Projects with different settings, styles and Background-images.<br>
+This is a Hobby-Project to easy switch the GPIOs on a Raspberry Pi by browser, without knowing of scripting like python or similar.
+It is customizable and you can use it as WebApp (tested with iOS) or tradtional Browser.
+You can simple add Projects with different settings, styles and Background-images.
 It supports Dark and Light mode.

 ## Requierements
 Tested with the following Components: